 Production will take place at the Corvette’s home in Bowling Green, Kentucky.
 GM has spent over $700 million in upgrades to the plant in preparation for the new car and closed public tours until January 2019.
 We can't have any members of the public getting an early look after all.

 Unfortunately, the news of the mid-engine Corvette means the C7 will likely be the nameplate's last with a front-mounted engine.
-GM may have introduced the 2019 ZR1 to send it off with a bang.
+GM may have introduced the ZR1 to send the older format off with a bang.

 Stay tuned for updates as development continues.